mikekosulin/glitchtip-frontend/CONTRIBUTING.md

 - Always use component encapsulated CSS (limit use of global)
 - Use Storybook
-- Follow redux-like patterns using RXJS but do not actually use redux.
-Services should contain immutable state, pure functions, and rxjs pipelines to build selectors.
-Contributors should have a basic familiarity with state management systems like redux and with RXJS.
+- Follow redux-like patterns using signals.
+Services should contain immutable state, pure functions, and computed function selectors.
+Contributors should have a basic familiarity with state management systems like redux, RXJS, and signals.
 See "Managing State" for details.
   - Do not store state in components except in trivial or rapid prototyping use cases.
 - Use OnPush change detection.
 However very simple, isolated features maybe use Default.
 - We don't have full test coverage.
 Complex functions should have unit tests.
 Trivial ones are acceptable without them as TypeScript checks them sufficiently.
 Integration tests that prove correctness of a collection of smaller functions is encouraged.